txt/ase19/docs/optimize.md

   - Note <img src="../etc/img/epsilon.png" width=400 align=right>
     that  [epsilon domination algorithms](https://www.iitk.ac.in/kangal/papers/k2003002.pdf)
     can be used to reduce the internal search space of an optimizer.
-    - If a new solution falls within `epsilon` of an old solution, just skip one (selected and random).
-Also, if you can,  [deprecate the choices that lead to that solution](https://arxiv.org/pdf/1902.01838.pdf).
+    - If a new solution falls within `epsilon` of an old solution, then it is _redundant_.
     - So don't reason about _all_.
 Rather, just reason sample around a little.
-And above choices that lead to redundant conclusions.
+And steer clear of  choices that lead to redundant conclusions.
+      - Ignore redundant solutions.
+      - Also, if you can,  [deprecate the choices that lead to that solution](https://arxiv.org/pdf/1902.01838.pdf).

 ## Issues with Software Optimizers

+### Local Optima

+### Too few Solutions

+### Variable Dependence

 ### Minimizing Evaluations